BEMRosetta/BEMRosetta/README.md

 ### - Other

-All files, mesh, nemoh or BEM files, can be loaded by Drag and Drop or Copy and Paste from filex explorer in WIndows and Linux.
+All files, mesh, Nemoh or BEM files, can be loaded by Drag and Drop or Copy and Paste from file explorer in Windows and Linux.

 <p align="center">